danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

 node.

-As part of call evaluation, each `interpolate` node is evaluated, and the contents of the resulting list become individual actual arguments to the call, rather than the list itself being a single argument.
+As part of call evaluation, each `interpolate` node is evaluated, and the elements of the resulting list become individual actual arguments to the call, rather than the list itself being a single argument.

 It is an error (terminating the runtime) if `expression` evaluates to